pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ```

+---

 ### Manage channel members

-Sets and removes members for a channel in a single request.
+Sets and removes channel members in one request.

 #### Method(s)

+To `Manage Channel Members` you can use the following method(s) in the Objective-C SDK:

 ```
 `1- (void)manageChannelMembersWithRequest:(PNManageChannelMembersRequest *)request